MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/manage/customize-the-app-launcher.md

 ::: moniker-end

-No Microsoft 365, você pode acessar seus emails, calendários, documentos e aplicativos com rapidez e facilidade usando o inicializador de aplicativos ([saiba mais](https://support.office.com/article/79f12104-6fed-442f-96a0-eb089a3f476a.aspx)).
-Estes são os aplicativos que você obtém com o Microsoft 365, bem como aplicativos personalizados que você adiciona do [SharePoint Store](https://support.office.com/article/dd98e50e-d3db-4ecb-9bb7-82b189822d43.aspx) ou [do Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).
+No Microsoft 365, você pode acessar seus emails, calendários, documentos e aplicativos com rapidez e facilidade usando o inicializador de aplicativos ([saiba mais](https://support.microsoft.com/office/79f12104-6fed-442f-96a0-eb089a3f476a)).
+Estes são os aplicativos que você obtém com o Microsoft 365, bem como aplicativos personalizados que você adiciona do [SharePoint Store](https://support.microsoft.com/office/dd98e50e-d3db-4ecb-9bb7-82b189822d43) ou [do Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).

-Você pode adicionar blocos personalizados ao inicializador de aplicativos, que apontem para sites do SharePoint, sites externos, aplicativos herdados, e muito mais.
-O bloco personalizado é exibido na guia **Tudo** do inicializador de aplicativos, mas você pode fixá-lo junto aos aplicativos da guia **Página Inicial** e orientar os usuários a fazerem o mesmo.
-Isso facilita a localização de sites, aplicativos e recursos importantes para realizar o trabalho.
-No exemplo a seguir, o bloco personalizado Portal da Contoso serve para acessar o site de intranet do SharePoint da organização.
+You can add your own custom tiles to the app launcher that point to SharePoint sites, external sites, legacy apps, and more.
+The custom tile appears under the app launcher's **All** apps, but you can pin it to the **Home** apps and instruct your users to do the same.
+This makes it easy to find the relevant sites, apps, and resources to do your job.
+In the below example, a custom tile called "Contoso Portal" is used to access an organization's SharePoint intranet site.

 ![Inicializador de aplicativos](../../media/7acc06cc-ac7a-4c6e-8ea7-81570a5bdbab.png)